Noise-induced hearing loss: Among musicians

 In 2016, the National Association of Schools of Music (NASM), a music school accreditation body in the US, published a hearing health advisory to help with efforts directed at informing faculty and music students about potential risks associated with school activities, during rehearsal and performance.NASM-PAMA Advisories on Hearing Health Specific resources are available for administrators, faculty and staff, and students.
 The use of the documents is voluntary, and they are not to be used as standards or as part of accreditation procedures.

 Despite these recommendations, musicians continue to face unique challenges in protecting their hearing when compared to individuals in industrial settings.
 Typically, environmental controls are the first line of defense in a hearing conservation program.
 Several studies have proposed recommendations depending on the type of musicians.
 These recommendations can include adjusting risers or level of the speakers and adjusting the layout of a band or orchestra.
-These changes in the environment can be beneficial to musicians, but the ability to accomplish them is not always possible.
+These environmental changes can be beneficial to musicians, but making them is not always possible.
 In the cases where these changes cannot be made, hearing protection is recommended.
-Hearing protection in musicians offers its own sets of benefits and complications.
-When used properly, hearing protection can limit the exposure of noise in individuals.
-Musicians have the ability to choose from several different types of hearing protection, from conventional ear plugs to custom or high fidelity hearing protection.
-Despite this, use of hearing protection among musicians is low for several different reasons.
+Hearing protection for musicians offers its own set of benefits and complications.
+When used properly, hearing protection can limit the exposure to noise in individuals.
+Musicians can choose from several types of hearing protection, from conventional earplugs to custom or high-fidelity hearing protection.
+Despite this, the use of hearing protection among musicians is low for several different reasons.
 Musicians often feel that hearing protective devices can distort how music sounds, or that they make it too quiet for them to hear important cues.
 This makes musicians less likely to wear hearing protection, even when they are aware of the risks.
-Research suggests that education programs can be beneficial to musicians, as can working with hearing care professionals to help address the specific issues that musicians face.
+Research suggests that education programs can be beneficial to musicians, as can working with hearing care professionals to address the specific issues musicians face.

-In 2018, a musician named Chris Goldscheider won a case against Royal Opera House for damaging his hearing in a rehearsal of Wagner's thunderous opera Die Walkure.
+In 2018, a musician named Chris Goldscheider won a case against the Royal Opera House for damaging his hearing in a rehearsal of Wagner's thunderous opera Die Walkure.